Skip to main content

 • Must be able to provide your most recent report card grades in Math, Science, English Language Arts, and two other classes of your choice.
 (See application for additional information).

-• Must be able to provide contact information for a recommender to complete a reference form on your behalf (e.g. teacher, counselor, coach, administrator).
+• For applicants who have NOT attended INSTEM in the past: Must be able to provide contact information for a recommender to complete a reference form on your behalf (e.g. teacher, counselor, coach, administrator).
 Recommender cannot be a relative.
 Student applicant will not be able to review their recommender’s response.

 • Yes.
 INSTEM is designed as a cohort model that encourages students to apply and participate in a new experience every year all the way through high school graduation.
 Therefore, students who have successfully participated in the past are encouraged to return for future years.
 We do, however, anticipate capacity for many new applicants.
 Therefore, students who have not attended in the past are highly encouraged to apply with confidence.